Building and nurturing an environment where faculty can work and create effectively is critical to “developing virtuoso talent.”

 - Faculty Mentoring: Mentoring is an on-going process at Purdue.
 It begins when you join the College of Engineering and continues until you reach full professor status and beyond.

-- Executive Leadership in Academic Technology and Engineering (ELATE): Fellowship for senior women faculty that prepares them to lead large-scale research programs, assume prestigious appointments, be recognized as thought leaders, and excel as teachers, mentors and role models.
+- Executive Leadership in Academic Technology, Engineering, and Science (ELATES): Fellowship for senior women faculty that prepares them to lead large-scale research programs, assume prestigious appointments, be recognized as thought leaders, and excel as teachers, mentors and role models.